HamletMonkey/image_dataset_duplicate_bbox/README.md

 ***Option 2:***

 Mainly deals with bounding box duplications including the class 'person'.
 By visualizing images with different IoU score, user could set a higher IoU threshold (e.g. > 0.95) when dealing with images with the class 'person' to avoid unnecessary removal of bounding boxes.

+## `remove_duplicate_pseudo_bbox.py` for pseudo generated XML annotations

+For pseudo generated XML annotations, each bounding box comes with a confidence score.
+The removal of duplicated bounding boxes will based on the confidence score, i.e. we will only keep the bounding box of the highest confidence score.

 ### Sample Images:
 *images with duplicated bounding boxes involving the 'person' class - IoU score > 0.95:*